 PNE Amusement Rides

 The PNE features close to three dozen amusement rides.
-Some are for kids and others only for extreme thrill seekers.
+Some are for kids and others only for extreme thrill-seekers.
 Many of the rides spin, some drop and others just go around and around.

-2018 Ride Prices
+PNE Amusement Ride Prices

 PNE Kids Rides

-There are also amusement rides that are good for almost everyone, like the Ferris Wheel, Wave Swinger and Rock-n-Cars (i.e., bumper cars).
+There are also amusement rides that are good for almost everyone, like the Ferris Wheel, Wave Swinger and Rock-n-Cars (i.e. bumper cars).

-Most of the above attractions require riders be at least 3 feet tall, although, with a few, smaller children can still ride with a parent.
+Most of the above attractions require riders to be at least 3 feet tall, although, with a few, smaller children can still ride with a parent.
 With a couple of the rides there is a maximum height restriction of 5 feet, and, with a few others, smaller children taller than 36 inches still have to ride with an adult.

 Medium-Level Rides at the PNE

 Some people also consider the Pirate Ship a medium-level ride, although it’s definitely on the more extreme end of this category’s spectrum.
-We list Kettle Creek Mine Coaster above as medium-level, but on the other hand is also arguably at the high edge of the little kid-range.
+We list Kettle Creek Mine Coaster above as medium-level, but on the other hand, it is also arguably at the high edge of the little kid range.